This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Who Needs a Maine Cerebral Palsy Lawyer?

 If your child has been diagnosed with cerebral palsy, you’ll need an experienced lawyer on your side.
-If you know or even suspect that your child’s condition was triggered by a preventable medical error, seek legal help.
+If you know or even suspect that a preventable medical error triggered your child’s condition, seek legal help.

 An experienced Maine CP lawyer can tell you if you have a case and what to do about it.